 Geographical Range: Southeastern United States

-Attacking Strategy: In its defensive position, this snake forms an ‘S-shaped’ coil while lifting the anterior half of its body from the ground.
-It can strike at a great speed from a distance equivalent to one-third of its total length!
-While in some cases it may leave after one bite, there have been instances where it has stayed firm in the same position and bitten repeatedly.
+Attacking Strategy: In defense, this snake forms an S-shaped coil while lifting the front half of its body off the ground.
+It can strike at great speed from a distance equal to one-third of its total length.
+Sometimes it leaves after one bite; other times it holds its position and bites repeatedly.

-Aftereffects: The lethal dosage of this snake’s venom is estimated to be around 100 to 150mg, whereas this species is capable of yielding venom in large quantities―400 to 450 mg!
-A maximum yielding potential is considered to be between 858 to 1,000mg.
-The venom is not the most lethal one, but yes, in the absence of medical supervision, it is absolutely fatal.
-Symptoms post bite include: Excruciating pain, profuse bleeding from the bitten area, mouth bleeding, swelling, necrosis, and a weak pulse.
+Aftereffects: The lethal dosage of this snake's venom is estimated at around 100 to 150 mg, yet this species can yield 400 to 450 mg, with a maximum potential of 858 to 1,000 mg.
+The venom isn't the most lethal around, but without medical help it is absolutely fatal.
+Symptoms include excruciating pain, heavy bleeding from the bite site, mouth bleeding, swelling, necrosis, and a weak pulse.

-Perceived to be the most deadly snake in North America, it is the king of all rattlesnakes when it comes to its size (up to 8 feet in length), weight (up to 10 pounds), and fangs (the longest among all rattlesnake species).
-Although it is perceived to be aggressive, it isn’t.
-However, the fact that this snake tends to hide near human settlements in search of mice, frogs, and other rodents, it ends up bumping into humans, that hence leads to a dangerous meeting.
-Nonetheless, the easy access of antivenin prevents the consequences from being fatal.
-We must warn you about the juveniles though, they are more dangerous than the adults.
-This is because they have no control over themselves and tend to inject a much higher amount of venom in their victim.
-This species is responsible for the maximum number of rattlesnake envenomation in the United States.
+Widely considered the most deadly snake in North America, it is the king of rattlesnakes for its size (up to 8 feet in length), weight (up to 10 pounds), and fangs, the longest of any rattlesnake species.
+Despite its aggressive reputation, it actually isn't.
+However, because it hides near homes while hunting mice, frogs, and other rodents, it ends up bumping into people.
+Fortunately, easy access to antivenin usually prevents deaths.
+Watch out for juveniles, though, they are more dangerous than adults because they can't control themselves and inject far more venom.
+This species causes the most rattlesnake envenomations in the United States.

 The Mainland Tiger Snake (Notechis scutatus)

-Aftereffects: A bite from this highly venomous reptile may cause severe symptoms including pain, tingling, inability to breathe, sweating, numbness, and paralysis.
-Its venom is highly neurotoxic and coagulant.
-It tends to damage blood vessels and can also inflict renal failure.
-Death is for certain in the absence of immediate medical attention.
+Aftereffects: A bite from this highly venomous snake can cause severe pain, tingling, an inability to breathe, sweating, numbness, and paralysis.
+Its venom is both highly neurotoxic and coagulant, damaging blood vessels and potentially causing kidney failure.
+Without immediate medical attention, death is certain.

-An interesting thing about tiger snakes is that these have various sub-species.
-The mainland tiger snake stands second on the list of snakes that have caused most human casualties in Australia due to snakebites.
-Though it is typically banded with yellowish stripes, some specimens are also seen without stripes.
-There was a time when tiger snake was the leading cause of human bites in Australia, however, according to the Australian Reptile Park, tiger snakes have declined in numbers due to the decline in the number of frogs, which happen to be their preferred food.
+Tiger snakes have several sub-species.
+The mainland tiger snake ranks second on the list of snakes responsible for the most human casualties in Australia from snakebites.
+Although it is typically banded with yellowish stripes, some individuals are stripeless.
+The tiger snake was once the leading cause of snakebite deaths in Australia.
+According to the Australian Reptile Park, its numbers have declined as frog populations (its preferred prey) have fallen.

 The Eastern Brown Snake (Pseudonaja textilis)